0330 822 0505

 Why self-cert mortgages are no longer available

-Mortgage lenders are overseen by the Financial Conduct Authority (FCA), a regulator that protects the interests of consumers of most financial products, such as banking services, pensions, investments and, of course, mortgages.
+Mortgage lenders are overseen by the Financial Conduct Authority (FCA), a regulator that protects the interests of consumers of most financial products, such as banking services, pensions, investments, and mortgages.

-The FCA felt that self-cert mortgages were unfair to consumers, as they made it too easy for applicants to get a loan they couldn’t afford, leading to financial trouble.
-It’s thought that self-cert mortgages contributed to the 2007-8 financial crisis, when many people lost their homes.
+The FCA felt that self-cert mortgages were unfair to consumers.
+They made it too easy for applicants to get a loan they couldn’t afford, leading to financial trouble.
+Self-cert mortgages are thought to have contributed to the 2007-8 financial crisis, when many people lost their homes.

-So, the FCA ruled that the responsibility for judging whether an applicant can afford their mortgage repayments should lie with the lender, not with the applicant themselves.
-Responsible lending guidelines were introduced, requiring lenders to carry out an evidence-based affordability assessment before approving a mortgage application.
+So, the FCA ruled that the responsibility for judging whether an applicant can afford their mortgage repayments should lie with the lender, not the applicant.
+Responsible lending guidelines were introduced, requiring lenders to conduct an evidence-based affordability assessment before approving a mortgage application.

 Alternatives to self-cert mortgages